esctrionsit/snphub_tutorial/content/Basic_Usage/seqmaker.md

 Options here are pretty simple.

-- **Variation type to be replaced**: to choose weather to exchange snp or indel variation only, or to exchange all variations.
+- **Variation type to be replaced**: to choose whether to exchange snp or indel variation only, or to exchange all variations.

-- **Replace homozygous/heterozygous?**: choose weather to change homozygous mutation only.
+- **Replace homozygous/heterozygous?**: choose whether to change homozygous mutation only.

 - **Samples**: **sample names** are wanted here.
-There are three ways are avaliable to input:
+There are three ways are available to input:
 	- Pure sample name list.
 Sample names are divided by *,*, like `sample1,sample2,sample3`.
 	- Pure group list.
 Use a *#* before group name to transfer group into sample name list, like `#pre-defined-group-name-1,#pre-defined-group-name-2`.
 	- Mixed list.
 Something looks like `sample1,sample2,sample3,#pre-defined-group-name-1`.

 - **Region**: a region is wanted here.
 Input format should be `chr:from-to`, like `chr1A:1-100`.
-You could find all the avaliable chromsomes and their maximum length in `SampleInfo` panel.
+You could find all the available chromosomes and their maximum length in `SampleInfo` panel.
 Also, gene name is acceptable.

 ## GIF Demonstration